codeRazX/library/README.md

 ## Description

-**My Library** is a project created for *The Odin Project* course.
+**Your Library** is a project created for *The Odin Project* course.
 It’s a simple yet powerful library system that allows users to manage their personal book collection.
 With this library, you can add, edit, delete, and view books, all through an easy-to-use interface.

 The initial library comes with a few **default books** to get you started.
 These books can be deleted, edited, or used as a base to add new books.